When I first interned in NYC my junior summer I fell in love with the city and vowed to move there after college.

 Whenever I was short of inspiration, a quick walk through West Village or Midtown would do the trick - admiring the beautiful brownstones amidst the elegant tree-lined streets and cobblestone roads, probably housing celebrities - or peering up in awe at the enormous glass skyscrapers dominating the skyline, resided by what must be the most successful businessmen and brilliant minds.

-There was something incredibly motivating about being here, amidst the most successful and driven people in the world, and it made me want to be something.
+There was something incredibly motivating being here, amidst the most successful and driven people in the world, and it made me want to be something.
 In NYC, the world was my oyster.

 One of my first speaking videos from 3 months ago, not my best oratory performance.
 Enjoy the swaying and "like"s

 Fast forward 3 years, and I was tired of it all.
 My apartment was crap and the rent was too high.
 The subway was a dump and getting worse every year (“we are delayed because of train traffic ahead").
 Winter was cold, dark, and miserable.
 My job was lame, and so was everybody else's.
 Rather than being a hub for the most creative and talented people, I felt like I was in a white collar frat house, except without the crazy parties or sense of community.
 Walking the streets, all I saw were tourists, zombie-eyed corporate shmucks shuffling to and from their corporate cages like zoo animals in a rat race, and homeless mentally unstable people shouting homophobic slurs directed at nobody in particular.
-The glass luxury towers no longer inspired me, they pissed me off - why can't we build affordable modest housing instead of every new building catering to Russian oligarchs and Chinese Communist Party officials?
+The glass luxury towers no longer inspired me, they pissed me off - why can't we build affordable modest housing instead of every new building catering to absentee Russian oligarchs and Chinese Communist Party officials laundering their money abroad?

 NYC is a playground for the rich, a rat race for everyone else.
 New Yorkers are so caught up in the facade of being some high culture mecca and innovation capital that they haven't realized that the spirit is already dead, gentrified beyond recognition.